 |Open by permission of instructor to students with more advanced prerequisites chosen by the instructor.||1/2-1 course|

 Students complete a project proposal and a project under the sponsorship of a member of the computer science faculty.
-Students will examine ethical issues related to their projects.
+Students build on previous course work and/or internship experiences to complete their projects, to produce a project write-up, and to examine ethical issues related to their projects.
 Periodic progress reports will also be given.
 Prerequisite: CSC 231, CSC 232 and CSC 233, CSC 240 (beginning in 2015-16), senior standing and at least one computer science course at the 300 or 400 level.
 Offered each semester.
 Not offered pass/fail.

 |CSC 231, CSC 232, CSC 233, CSC 240 (beginning in 2015-16)||1 course|